 Skip to Content

 5. Drain Water Heater.
-As the water heats up, it expands and can cause sediment to build up in your water heater.
+As water heats up, it expands and can cause sediment to build up in your water heater.
 This can lead to corrosion and decreased efficiency.
 To prevent this from happening, be sure to drain your water heater every year.
-You can do this by attaching a garden hose to the drainage valve and draining it into a bucket or floor drain.
+You can do this by attaching a garden hose to the drainage valve and emptying it into a bucket or floor drain.
 Regular water heater maintenance can help ensure you have plenty of hot water all year round.

 10. Basic Appliance Maintenance.
-Basic appliance maintenance is important to keep your appliances working properly.
+Basic appliance maintenance is essential to keep your appliances working properly.
 To do this, clean your oven and refrigerator every month.
 You can also vacuum the coils on your fridge and dust the interior of your oven to prevent build-up.
 Additionally, be sure to run a self-cleaning cycle on your oven once every three months.

 We are pledged to the letter and spirit of U.S. policy for the achievement of equal housing opportunity throughout the Nation.
 See Equal Housing Opportunity Statement for more information.